Polynomial-B/synth-app-frontend/README.md

 ### Key Learnings

+My main takeaway from this project is that working with an unfamiliar library and reading

 Tone.js -- an unfamiliar library
 Experience with React, props, hooks
 ### Improvements

 ##### Refactoring

-Due to time constraints I wasn't able to do as much as I wanted.
+Due to time constraints I wasn't able to refactor the code as much as I would have liked.

+I created a `formMappings` object in order to update the form data, rather than having to apply logic for each individual form parameter.

 ``` JavaScript
 const formMappings = {